CoTL Proposals

 • Session Abstract (150 words or less):

 Your session abstract will appear in the conference program.
-It should include a description of your topic, its alignment with the conference theme, and the general presentation plan, including your engagement activities and session outcomes.
+It should include a description of your topic, its alignment with the conference theme, and the general presentation plan, including your engagement activities and session outcomes/objectives.

 • Session Narrative (300 words or less):